Saransh2024/Sploot-Backend-Assignment/README.md

 # Backend RESTful API in NodeJS with ExpressJS and MongoDB

 This service should have a user who will be able to signup and login.
-Only The authenticated (logged in) user will be able to perform actions like creating an Article, Retrieving all Articles and updating their own user profile.
+Only the authenticated (logged in) user will be able to perform actions like creating an Article, Retrieving all Articles and updating their own user profile.

 ➡️Signup a user with email and password.